-Fires, vandalism, flooding, and even rare events like the coronavirus pandemic can have detrimental effects on a business.
+Fires, vandalism, flooding and even rare events like the coronavirus pandemic can have detrimental effects on a business.
 When a business is forced to close due to an unexpected disaster, employers must be prepared to deal with the financial repercussions.
 Business interruption insurance can help replace lost income and cover certain expenses while your operations are temporarily halted.

 It is usually not sold as a separate policy but is usually combined with a property or casual policy.
-It may also be included as part of a comprehensive insurance package.
+It may also be included as part of a comprehensive business insurance package.
 To safeguard your business from the impact of a disaster or government-mandated shutdown, such as in the case of a future pandemic like the COVID-19 outbreak, then business interruption insurance coverage can be invaluable.

-What is Business Interruption Insurance?
+What Is Business Interruption Insurance?

 Business interruption insurance compensates your business for lost income if your company is forced to vacate the premises due to certain disasters covered until your policy.
 For example, if a fire broke out in a restaurant kitchen, forcing the restaurant to shut down to renovate, the policy would help cover incurred financial losses.

 Many employers can gain peace of mind by acquiring a business interruption insurance policy.
 This insurance does not generally cover short-term interruptions to your operations, such as a power outage.
 However, it can protect against losses that result in more substantial financial losses, such as a government-enforced closure of all your business.
 It covers a wide range of business-related expenses, such as taxes, loan payments, and relocation costs.